b-lukaszuk/RJ_BS_eng/contents/prediction.md

 ![Effect of rainfall on plants' biomass.
 Revisited.](./images/ch07biomassCor.png)

 Previously, we said that the points are scattered around an imaginary line that goes through their center.
-Now, we could draw that line with pen and paper (or a graphics editor) and based on the line make a prediction of the values on Y-axis based on the values on the X-axis.
-The variable placed on the X-axis is called independent (the rain does not depend on a plant, it falls or not) or predictor variable.
+Now, we could draw that line at a rough guess using pen and paper (or a graphics editor).
+Based on the line we could make a prediction of the values on Y-axis based on the values on the X-axis.
+The variable placed on the X-axis is called independent (the rain does not depend on a plant, it falls or not), predictor or explanatory variable.
 The variable placed on the Y-axis is called dependent (the plant depends on rain) or outcome variable.
 The problem with drawing the line by hand is that it wouldn't be reproducible, a line drawn by the same person would differ slightly from draw to draw.
 The same is true if a few different people have undertaken this task.
 Luckily, we got a [simple linear regression](https://en.wikipedia.org/wiki/Simple_linear_regression) a method that allows us to draw the same line every time based on a simple mathematical formula that takes the form: